The quark gap equation in light-cone gauge: Concluding remarks

 \section{Concluding remarks}

-Motivated by phenomenological considerations, namely the intricacy of treating a Wilson line between two quark fields without resorting to expansions or simply neglecting the operator in the definition of distribution functions, we made a first step towards calculating the meson's wave function in light-cone gauge.
-To that end, we have solved for the first time the DSE of a quark employing a model dressing function of the gluon propagator in light-cone gauge.
+Motivated by phenomenological considerations, namely the intricacy of treating a Wilson line between two quark fields in nonperturbative functional approaches without resorting to expansions or simply neglecting the operator in the definition of distribution functions, we made a first step towards a meson's wave function in light-cone gauge.
+To that end, we solved for the first time the DSE of a quark in light-cone gauge employing Cornwall's gluon propagator~\cite{Cornwall:1981zr}.
 We showed that the ML prescription is moot in solving the relevant DSE and that the dual vector $n^*$ is not needed.

-As a consequence, the solutions of the nonperturbative quark propagator contain three scalar functions, two of them playing the usual role of the mass and wave-renormalization functions, while a third dressing function is complex.
-All three function depend on the relative orientation of the quark momentum $p$ and the light-like vector $n$.
-As such, the breaking of covariance in light-cone gauge is expressed by a \emph{geometric} gauge dependence.
-The angular dependence of $A(p,n)$, $B(p,n)$ and $C(p,n)$ is found to be significant and in particular the mass function becomes suppressed when moving away from the quark's rest frame.
-Naturally, a rigorous discussion of the quark gap equation in light-cone gauge requires the solution the gluon in the same DSE framework with its full dependence on the vector $n$, which may or may not compensate this suppression of the mass function.
+As a consequence, the numerical solutions of the nonperturbative quark propagator contain three scalar functions, two of them playing the usual role of the mass and wave-renormalization functions, while a third dressing function is complex.
+The dependence of $A(p,n)$ and $B(p,n)$ on the relative orientation of the quark momentum $p$ in light-cone direction is found to be only significant below 1\;GeV, and the mass function is suppressed when moving away from the quark's rest frame.
+On the other hand, the real and imaginary parts of $C(p,n)$ are consistent with zero in the quark's rest frame, whereas in a moving frame $C(p,n)$ oscillates about the renormalization point.
+In other words, the breaking of covariance in light-cone gauge is manifest in the scalar functions.